johnno1962/Diamond/README.md

 ### Under the Covers

-Cocoa script works by setting the framework search path to include the following path:
+Diamond script works by setting the framework search path to include the following path:

-    ~/Library/CocoaScript/Frameworks/macosx/Debug
+    ~/Library/Diamond/Frameworks/macosx/Debug

-and set the SYMROOT of projects when they build to ~/Library/CocoaScript/Frameworks/macosx so they build there.
+and set the SYMROOT of projects when they build to ~/Library/Diamond/Frameworks/macosx so they build there.
 This looks after auto completion in the Xcode editor.
-The `cocoa` binary use a runtime "rpath" the same as this Framework search path so cocoa finds the Frameworks at run time.
+The `diamond` binary use a runtime "rpath" the same as this Framework search path so diamond finds the Frameworks at run time.

 Each script has it's own shadow Xcode project accessed by typing `script_name -edit`.
 The files are copied to and from the actual script location depending on which is